vkoestline/consumer_track_test/README.md

 evaluated as part of this assessment, only required to allow connectivity.

 # Design Decisions

+This solutions uses Terraform to build the infrastructure as code in AWS.

 Assumptions / Shortcuts:
 - No Cloudwatch alarms are set